Manana101/Find-the-Sun/README.md

 Weather can be checked for 10 days only, starting from the current date.

+As application's layout is based on flexbox, and HTML5 input date is used, it might not work properly on some browsers (especially IE and older versions of Safari).
+User experience is best on Chrome and Opera (in Firefox, dates have to be entered as text).
+To be fixed soon.

 **Search logic**

 Application uses weather forecasts from Apixu.com.
 Because of API's free account limit (5000 calls per month), following search logic is implemented: